 Lisa from Italian Kiwi suggests: Finish off the Day with a Cold Glass of Rosé:

-“In the late afternoon during the Summer, when the heat is finally starting to dissipate a little, the enduring tradition of the apéro is enjoyed all the over the South-East of France.
+“In the late afternoon during the Summer, when the heat is finally starting to dissipate a little, the enduring tradition of the apéro is enjoyed all over the South-East of France.
 Small bowls of cherry tomatoes, nuts, and tapenade are placed on outdoor tables, along with a condensation-covered bottle of chilled rosé wine.
 Often neighbours and friends call by to have a cold glass of rosé before heading home for dinner.

 The grapes that make rosé are grown all over the area.
 The choice of rosé is enormous; ranging from cheap bottles, to ecologically-made wines, to expensive special-occasion varieties.